tc39/proposal-source-phase-imports/README.md

 ### Wasm Module Source

-For WebAssembly modules, the existing `WebAssembly.Module` object is to be updated to be a subclass of `AbstractModuleSource` in the [WebAssembly JS integration API][wasm-js-api].
+For WebAssembly modules, the existing `WebAssembly.Module` object is to be updated to have a prototype value of `ModuleSourcePrototype` in the [WebAssembly JS integration API][wasm-js-api].

 The existing value for `toStringTag` of `WebAssembly.Module` would remain.